-Your contributions can go into your Roth TSP or into your traditional TSP (or in any combination of the two up to a total of $18,500).
+Your contributions can go into your Roth TSP or your traditional TSP (or in any combination of the two up to a total of $18,500 in 2018, $19,000 in 2019).
 As long as you contribute at least 5% of your base pay into your TSP every month of the year, then the Department of Defense will match up to 5% of your base pay all year long.

-Better yet, that DoD match does not count against your $18,500/year elective deferral limit.
+Better yet, that DoD match does not count against your elective deferral limit ($18,500 in 2018, $19K in 2019).
 Here’s the tax code reference from the TSP website with more details:

-Of course if you’re in the military’s legacy High Three pension system then you’re also eligible to contribute that same $18,500 to your Roth or traditional TSP.
+Of course, if you’re in the military’s legacy High Three pension system then you’re also eligible to contribute that same $18,500 to your Roth or traditional TSP in 2018. ($19,000 in 2019.)
 You don’t get the DoD match but the IRS tax codes still applies.

 That’s it for the quick review.
 Now we’re going to describe how to level up on TSP contributions.

 Because so many military families have learned the basics of contributing to the TSP, we’re getting a lot of questions about maximizing those contributions during deployments to combat zones.
 Military pay in a combat zone is exempt from federal and state taxes, and servicemembers are also eligible for much higher contributions to the TSP.
-I’ll get into the gory details during this post, but for now I’ll mention that the annual additions limit of the tax code is $55,000/year.
-That limit applies even when you’re not in the combat zone for the entire year!
+I’ll get into the gory details during this post, but for now, I’ll mention that the annual additions limit of the tax code is $55,000/year in 2018 and $56,000/year in 2019.
+That limit applies even when you’re not in the combat zone for the entire year! *

 Hey Nords, I just checked my Leave and Earnings Statement and, golly dude, I’m not getting paid $55K this *year*– let alone during this deployment.
 I have expenses, too.
 Where the heck are people getting the money for this?!?”

 We’ll address that issue in excruciating detail (military families are extremely creative) but the basic response is “Do the best you can with what you have.”
-You’ll be surprised at how much the DoD and the IRS will help you reach that $55K goal, and this post includes the links to make sure it applies to you.
+You’ll be surprised at how much the DoD and the IRS will help you reach that goal ($55K in 2018, $56K in 2019), and this post includes the links to make sure it applies to you.

 Let’s be clear: I would not volunteer to deploy to a combat zone just for the tax-free pay (and the special pays) and the higher contribution limits to retirement accounts.
 I would not even do it to pay off student loans or consumer debt.
 Yet that combat zone is why you joined the military, and as long as you’re there then you might as well make the most of your pay advantages.